Join us for a bright future

 Miami, OK 74354

-You may enter the U.S. up to 30 days prior to the beginning of school, however the NEO Dorms will not open until the weekend before school starts.
+You may enter the U.S. up to 30 days before the beginning of school.
+However, the NEO Dorms will not open until the weekend before school starts.
 Follow these steps when you arrive on campus:

 - Complete Computerized Placement Tests (CPT Testing) to determine your initial placement in various courses.
-If your scores are deficient, you will be placed in noncredit, remedial classes.
-This may add course work to your schedule and require additional semesters for completion.
+All first-time college students are required to take the ACCUPLACER test before registering for classes their first semester.
+This assessment is given to help determine which math, English and reading classes you should register for.
+It has no influence on your admissions or grades.
+If your scores are below necessary standards, you will be placed in noncredit, remedial classes.
+This may add coursework to your schedule and require additional semesters to complete your degree.

-In accordance with federal law, the NEO International Student Office will not communicate about a students application, admission or enrollment at NEO A&M College with anyone other than the student applying.
+In accordance with federal law, the NEO International Student Office will not communicate about a student’s application, admission or enrollment at NEO A&M College with anyone other than the student applying.
 Students should use their own personal email addresses when contacting the school.
+Documents submitted by international recruiters will not be accepted.